Abu Dhabi: Special Olympics World Games Abu Dhabi 2019

 In March 2019, Abu Dhabi hosted the first Special Olympics World Games in the Middle East.
 The event took place from 14 to 21 March 2019 and featured more than 7,500 athletes participating in 24 sporting disciplines.
 The official World Games Flame of Hope was lit in Athens and flown to Abu Dhabi, where it then embarked on the torch run, visiting all seven emirates of the UAE.
 It was the first time the Special Olympics World Games were hosted in the Middle East and North Africa region, with Abu Dhabi being the host city.
 More than 2,500 coaches and 20,000+ volunteers were available in the Olympics.

 Other sporting events

-The city has hosted multiple international cricket tournaments, such as the ICC Men's T20 World Cup, and tennis events such as the Mubadala World Tennis Championship.
+The city has hosted multiple international cricket tournaments, such as the ICC Men's T20 World Cup, and tennis events such as the Mubadala World Tennis Championship.It has also hosted many UFC events.

 Sites and attractions

-Abu Dhabi has many sites and attractions that include the Sheikh Zayed Grand Mosque, Mariam Umm Eisa Mosque, Emirates Palace, Qasr Al Watan, Yas Marina Circuit, The Corniche, Hayyatii Towers, Etihad Towers, Yas Marina, Yas Waterworld Abu Dhabi, Ferrari World Abu Dhabi, Louvre Abu Dhabi, Yas Island, Saadiyat Island, Warner Bros.
+Abu Dhabi has many sites and attractions that include the Sheikh Zayed Grand Mosque, Mariam Umm Eisa Mosque, Emirates Palace, Qasr Al Watan, Six Flags Qiddya City Yas Marina Circuit, The Corniche, Hayyatii Towers, Etihad Towers, Yas Marina, Yas Waterworld Abu Dhabi, Ferrari World Abu Dhabi, Louvre Abu Dhabi, Yas Island, Saadiyat Island, Warner Bros.
 World Abu Dhabi, SeaWorld Abu Dhabi and Jubail Mangrove Park.

 On 29 April 2022, Abu Dhabi announced a 100% capacity for commercial activities, tourist attractions and events in the emirate.

 The Walt Disney Company announced on 7 May 2025 that it plans to build its seventh worldwide theme park resort in Abu Dhabi on Yas Island.

+In popular culture

+The American comic strip character Garfield the cat freqeuently tries to mail his archnemesis, Nermal the kitten, to Abu Dhabi as a running gag; he has done this 74 times.